 The mandolin blades do get chipped and can get bent – best to replace the blades or replace the mandoline at that point.
 An expensive Bron Mandolin slicer you can buy spare blades for, not cheap at about $45, they still work out a lot cheaper than replacing the whole slicer – click here to find out more.

 Cheaper kitchen mandolins don’t always offer replacement blade, but if anywhere stocks them, Amazon does, so just key in the manufactures name and ‘blades’.

-If like lot of people you are really worried about using a mandoline slicer – and the are wickedly sharp – then go have a read of my Using Kitchen Mandoline’s Safely post – I was real doubtful at first but if you take care and wear a safety glove, you’ll be safer than when using a knife.
+If like a lot of people you are really worried about using a mandoline slicer – and they are wickedly sharp – then go have a read of my Using Kitchen Mandoline’s Safely post – I was really doubtful at first but if you take care and wear a safety glove, you’ll be safer than when using a knife.

 I absolutely know there’s going to be a bumper harvest of apples and pears this year – the trees were drenched in blossom and now on the tress is the evidence, the pears are beginning to pull the branches down to the point we’ll be tying and propping shortly.
 We had quite a lot of the little fruits drop as is normal every year – the dog had to abandon lying in the shade in the end, every time the wind blew she was getting pelted!

 A biggish percent of the cooking apples get peeled and cooked into a rough puree which is then vacuum packed into portion sized packets, and frozen down.
 Most of the rest either get sliced then dehydrated for use in cooking or are simply stored in the shed – the mice love them!
 Peeling used to be a hassle until I got this Starfrit apple peeler, one in truth I didn’t think would work because it looks like a child’s toy and feels like one too.